RobertBonagura/CS416-OS-Design/notes/lec05.md

 Problem with implemenintng only ehse two rules is that **starvation** can occur, where low priority processes will never run.

-Let us use the processes **hirstory**, so using past behavior of process to determine future priority.
+Let us use the processes **history**, so using past behavior of process to determine future priority.

 * Rule 3: Prrocesses start at top priority
 * Rule 4: If job uses whole slice, demoet process (longer time slices drop to lower priorities)